Learn more about this card and find out how you can apply here.

 - No Blackout Dates or Seat Restrictions.
 Spark Miles Select never imposes blackout dates or seat restrictions on award travel.
 This dramatically simplifies the redemption process and eliminates the frustration of being unable to redeem miles on a particular date or in a particular class.
 Many branded business travel rewards cards do have blackout dates and seat restrictions, especially during busy travel times.

 - Earning Rate Is Capped at 1.5%.
 Capital One Spark Miles Select always earns 1.5 miles per $1 spent – which, since miles are always worth $0.01 apiece, translates to a 1.5% cash back rate.
-Though this is a nice baseline earning rate, it’s a far cry from some competing cards’ high-end rates: American Express Business Gold Rewards earns 3 points for every $1 spent in the category of your choice, while American Express Starwood Preferred Guest Business earns 6 points for every $1 spent on hotel stays.
+Though this is a nice baseline earning rate, it’s a far cry from some competing cards’ high-end rates: American Express Business Gold earns 4 points for every $1 spent in your 2 top-spending categories each year (up to the first $150,000 in annual spending), while American Express Starwood Preferred Guest Business earns 6 points for every $1 spent on hotel stays.
 In the case of Starwood Preferred Guest Business and many other brand-specific business cards, miles and points are often worth well over $0.01 apiece – higher than $0.02 apiece, at times – depending on the specific routes or hotel properties for which they’re redeemed.
 This is a further disadvantage for Spark Miles Select, which – due to Capital One miles’ fixed value – prevents cardholders from getting more value out of already-accumulated miles or points.

 - Travel Redemptions Offer the Best Value.
 Though you can redeem your accumulated miles for cash back, merchandise, and other non-travel items, doing so severely crimps the value of your miles – often cutting them in half.
 If you prefer a business rewards card that lets you redeem for a wider variety of items without cutting into the value of your miles or points, look to American Express’s business cards.
 And, if you always want to earn $0.01 per point for cash back redemptions, look no further than the Capital One Spark Cash Select.